 If a quorum is present, an affirmative vote of the majority of the votes cast at the annual meeting is required to ratify the selection of Deloitte & Touche LLP as the Company's independent auditor.
 Abstentions will not be counted either for or against this proposal.
-If the appointment of Deloitte & Touche LLP as auditors for 2010 is not approved by stockholders, the adverse vote will be considered a direction to the Audit Committee to consider other auditors for next year.
-However, because of the difficulty in making any substitution of auditors so long after the beginning of the current year, the appointment in 2010 will stand, unless the Audit Committee determines there is a reason for making a change.
+If the appointment of Deloitte & Touche LLP as auditors for 2012 is not approved by stockholders, the adverse vote will be considered a direction to the Audit Committee to consider other auditors for next year.
+However, because of the difficulty in making any substitution of auditors after the beginning of the current year, the appointment in 2011 will stand, unless the Audit Committee determines there is a reason for making a change.

-THE BOARD OF DIRECTORS HAS APPROVED THIS PROPOSAL NO. 2 AND THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" PROPOSAL NO. 2.
+THE BOARD OF DIRECTORS HAS APPROVED THIS PROPOSAL NO. 2 AND UNANIMOUSLY RECOMMENDS A VOTE "FOR" PROPOSAL NO. 2.